matyeu/matyeu/README.md

 ## 🔥 Open source projects
 - **🦈 [Sharky](https://github.com/matyeu/sharky) is a multi-function discord bot written in Typescript - ejs**
-- **🤖 [CITY BOT](https://github.com/matyeu/citybot) has all the tools you will need for your Discord server and your retro, written in Typescript**

 ### Some statistics